amyjqian/FizzBuzz/README.md

 - [ ] In the body of this main method, type `FizzBuzz.`.
 You'll see that the private helper method does _not_ appear in the autocomplete, but `FizzBuzz.main` does!
-If you wanted to be able to call the helper from inside `Main.java`, you would need to change the access modifier on the helper.
+If you wanted to be able to call the helper from inside `lab1.Main.java`, you would need to change the access modifier on the helper.
 It turns out that IntelliJ can help us out with this too!

 ### Task 3.1: Changing access modifiers using IntelliJ

-- [ ] In your main method in `Main.java`, try making a call to your private helper — something like `FizzBuzz.doFizzBuzz(5);`.
+- [ ] In your main method in `lab1.Main.java`, try making a call to your private helper — something like `FizzBuzz.doFizzBuzz(5);`.

 You'll see that IntelliJ flags that you are trying to access something that is private.
 Unlike Python, Java won't even let you run the code when it detects this kind of violation of an access modifier (it is an